LyudmilaPetrashko/-/README.md

-# DZ NA VTOROI SEMESTR
+# hw for the second semestr